Advice and information

 What are the measures taken by Windesheim?

 We have taken all kinds of measures in our buildings to be able to study and work as safely as possible.
 These measures are based on the guidelines of the RIVM.
+Do you have a positive corona test?
+Please report this(opens in new tab).
+That way, we can keep an eye on the infections.

 How do we keep Windesheim safe?